angrykim/agusmakmun.github.io/_posts/2018-09-03-handling_false_positives.md

 - `False Negative` : These are the positive tuples that were mislabeled as negative

-Let's look at the false positives today.
+Let's look at the false positives and how we can handle it when doing data analytics

-I think there are two types of false positives in data analysis.
+I think there are many reasons that can cause "false positive" in data analysis.

+I'm going to mention two types that we can normally face in payment fraud and abuse cases.

 ### CASE - 1